bitdotioinc/python-bitdotio/README.md

 ## Usage

+The `bitdotio` module consists of a `bitdotio` SDK object which provides helpful utilities for creating and managing pre-configured connections to bit.io databases via `psycopg2`, as well as easy methods for accessing the functionality exposed by the [bit.io developer API](https://docs.bit.io/reference)

 Once you have `bitdotio` installed all you need is your API key to start working with bit.io.

 You can get your API key by logging into bit.io and opening [the "Connect" tab](https://docs.bit.io/docs/your-connection-credentials) on a database page.

-The `bitdotio` module consists of a `bitdotio` SDK object which provides helpful utilities for creating and managing pre-configured connections to bit.io databases via `psycopg2`, as well as easy methods for accessing the functionality exposed by the [bit.io developer API](https://docs.bit.io/reference)

 ### Example usage

+See API reference at the bottom of this document for a full list of methods provided by the SDK.

 ```python
 import os